cjiga/aws-certified-cloud-practitioner-new/README.md

 - Access Key ID ~= username
 - Secret Access Key ~= password

+## IAM Rols for Services
+- Some AWS services will need to perform  action on your behalf
+- To do so, we will assign permission to AWS services with IAM roles
+- When you assume a role, it provides you with temporary security credentials for your role session.
+- You can use roles to delete access to users, applications or services that don't normally have access to your AWS resources

+## IAM Security Tools
+- IAM Credentials Report (account-level)
+- IAM Access Advisor (user-level)

 # EC2 - Elastic Compute Cloud
+- Instances: Virtual Servers
+- Amazon Machine Images: Preconfigured templates for your instances that package the components you need for your server.
+- Instance types: Various configurations of CPU, memory, storage, networking capacity, and graphics hardware for your instances.
+- Key pairs: Secure login information for your instances.
+AWS stores the public key and you store the private key in a secure place.
+- Instance store volumes: Storage volumes for temporary data that is deleted when you stop, hibernate, or terminate your instance.
+- Amazon EBS volumes: Persistent storage volumes for your data using Amazon Elastic Block Store (Amazon EBS).
+- Security groups: A virtual firewall that allows you to specify the protocols, ports, and source IP ranges that can reach your instances, and the destination IP ranges to which your instances can connect.
+- Tags: Metadata that you can create and assign to your Amazon EC2 resources.

 ## EC2 Instances Purchasing Options
 - On-Demand Instances – short workload, predictable pricing, pay by second
   - Reserved (1 & 3 years)